Travelling to your home

 Once you have left the hotel you will be subject to the

-Public Health (COVID-19 Gathering Restrictions) Order 2021 during your travel and upon your return home.
+Public Health (COVID-19 Gathering Restrictions) Order (No 2) 2021 during your travel and upon your return home.
 If you are travelling to your home in another state or territory you may organise your flight home.

 Your home jurisdiction may require additional measures.
 Please check your respective state government website before you arrange travel for further guidance.